jeanbmar/s3-sync-client/README.md

 ## Features

 - Sync a local file system with a remote Amazon S3 bucket
-- Sync a remote Amazon S3 bucket with a local file system
+- Sync a remote Amazon S3 bucket with a local file system (multipart uploads are supported)
 - Sync two remote Amazon S3 buckets
 - Sync only new and updated objects
 - Support AWS CLI options `--delete`, `--dryrun`, `--size-only`, `--include` and `--exclude`